Cameron Mann (bishop): Bishop

 Mann was elected Missionary Bishop of North Dakota on October 2, 1901, during a General Convention held in San Francisco.
-He was consecrated on December 4, 1901, by Presiding Bishop Daniel S. Tuttle.
+He was consecrated on December 4, 1901, in Grace Church, Kansas City (now Grace and Holy Trinity Cathedral), by Presiding Bishop Daniel S. Tuttle.
 In October 1913, he was elected Missionary Bishop of Southern Florida, while in 1922, with the creation of the Diocese of South Florida, he became the first diocesan bishop.
 He died in office on February 8, 1932, in Winter Park, Florida.